Gerda Boyesen: Work

-Apart from the emphasis on gentle unloading through massage she also worked with Wilhelm Reich's vegetotherapy as well as the theories of Jung and Freud, and she continued to develop these into her own method.
+Apart from the emphasis on gentle unloading through massage she also worked with Wilhelm Reich's vegetotherapy as well as the theories of Jung and Freud, and she continued to develop these into her own method of biodynamic vegetotherapy.
 In this manner the client is to be encouraged to discover his or her own mental experience (introspective ability), to follow and to express his or her bodily-psychological impulses.
-Unconscious conflicts would in this way be brought to the surface and to conscious attention and could then be further processed with psychotherapy and finally resolved.
+Unconscious conflicts would in this way be brought to the surface and to conscious attention and could then be further processed verbally with psychotherapy and finally resolved.

-A further element is the Deep Draining, a special kind of massage aimed at affecting "deeper layers," which is supposed to contribute to attitude changes, physically as well as psychologically.
+A further element is the Deep Draining, also known as psycho-postural work.
+It is a special kind of massage aimed at affecting "deeper layers" of the unconscious mind, which is supposed to contribute to attitude changes, physically as well as psychologically.
 Neurotic patterns would thus be traced, loosened and finally resolved.
+The claim in Body psychotherapy is that psychological trauma is embedded as a process of body and mind and causes not only mental changes and mental constructions of defense mechanisms, but also physical changes in posture, breathing, movement ability (motility), muscle consistency, changes in the functioning of the autonomic nervous system and other biological processes.
+These changes are the physical aspect of the mental defense mechanisms.
+Through psycho-postural work there is a 'removal' of some of the physical elements of the defense mechanisms, a process that allows repressed trauma to emerge into consciousness spontaneously.